-The following six steps are required before access to restricted FoodAPS data in the NORC Data Enclave will be approved:
+The following six steps are required before access to restricted FoodAPS data in the secure data enclave will be approved:

 Step 1.
-Submit a project description/proposal for approval using a Project Agreement Form.
+Submit a project description/proposal using a Project Agreement Form.

 Step 2.
-Complete an ERS Memorandum of Understanding (MOU) between ERS and your organization.
+Complete an ERS MOU (Memo of Understanding) between ERS and your organization.

 Step 3.
 Complete the USDA CIPSEA training course available below (required of all project members seeking access to the secure data enclave).

 Step 6.
-Complete access training from NORC (user fees apply).
+Complete access training from the secure data enclave.

 Each step is described in greater detail below:

-Step 1.
-For each distinct research project, a Project Agreement form must be submitted to describe the proposed research and to obtain approval.
+For each distinct research project, a Project Agreement form that describes the proposed research to be conducted must be submitted to ERS for approval.